December 23, 2020

 Never Break The Trust Of A Facility Manager

 Moreover, it has become customary for some supervisors to question their subordinates’ efficiency without meeting their responsibilities.
-This type of relationship should never to exist between facility managers and supervisors.
+This type of relationship should never exist between facility managers and supervisors.

 Experienced and qualified facility managers are more concerned about the output of existing implemented systems than the organization’s production.